alfonsmagd/DirectX12-Framework-/README.md

 Screen Space Refelction : Lern from the website : http://roar11.com/2015/07/screen-space-glossy-reflections/ .
 A good website to for Screen Space Hi-Z tracing http://bitsquid.blogspot.com/2017/08/notes-on-screen-space-hiz-tracing.html https://www.youtube.com/watch?v=sTAnvPJCINs&list=PLvLvpclrF-V2Mdev5MhF7zl5RDFbaqnBF&index=15&t=0s

-![image](https://user-images.githubusercontent.com/30221942/41207912-0460ed48-6cd2-11e8-9a49-69f5b8cd9ba9.png)

-Foward Plus: use depth buffer to cull lights out for little block area on the screen https://www.youtube.com/watch?v=OMG3N5X_wuo
-![image](https://user-images.githubusercontent.com/30221942/91628647-9f861a00-e976-11ea-8ab0-e991aaf8d8f2.png)

 ### 3. Direcx12 Framework : This project is included by all the Unitests and Graphics Techniques.
 It is the core of this framework.
 It only generate lib file.
 ### 4. Graphics Utility : This project is included by part Unitests and Graphics Techniques.
 It contains some helper structer like spot light, Transform, Camera....
 It only generate lib file.

+# Proper Use of Protobuf with vcpkg in Visual Studio

+This project demonstrates how to properly integrate and use **Protocol Buffers (Protobuf)** in a development environment with **Visual Studio 2022** and **vcpkg**.

+---

+## ✅ Steps to Install and Configure Protobuf

+### 1. Install vcpkg in the project directory

+Clone `vcpkg` into your project (for example, into a folder named `external/vcpkg`):

+- Open a terminal or command prompt
+- Run the following commands:

+  git clone https://github.com/microsoft/vcpkg.git external/vcpkg
+  cd external/vcpkg
+  bootstrap-vcpkg.bat

+### Install Protobuf with vcpkg

+Install Protobuf for 64-bit Windows using:

+vcpkg install protobuf:x64-windows

+### Locate `protoc.exe` and copy it

+After installation, navigate to the following folder:

+vcpkg/installed/x64-windows/tools/protobuf/

+Copy `protoc.exe` and the required DLLs into a folder inside your project, for example: `your_project/protobuf`.

+### Generate C++ files from `.proto`

+Run the following command to generate the C++ header and source files:

+./protoc.exe --cpp_out=../include/ProtoBuf pipeline.proto
+This will generate `pipeline.pb.h` and `pipeline.pb.cc` in the specified output directory.

+## Additional Notes

+If you encounter issues when building certain test files, make sure to add the required references in Visual Studio, such as `GraphicsUtility` or other necessary dependencies.

+![image](https://user-images.githubusercontent.com/30221942/41207912-0460ed48-6cd2-11e8-9a49-69f5b8cd9ba9.png)

+Foward Plus: use depth buffer to cull lights out for little block area on the screen https://www.youtube.com/watch?v=OMG3N5X_wuo
+![image](https://user-images.githubusercontent.com/30221942/91628647-9f861a00-e976-11ea-8ab0-e991aaf8d8f2.png)